isomerpages/moe-plmgps/_pl-experience/CCE/MOE Sexuality Education in Schools.md

 You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.

-**OVERVIEW OF PAYA LEBAR METHODIST GIRLS’ SCHOOL (PRIMARY)’s SEXUALITY EDUCATION PROGRAMME FOR 2023
+**OVERVIEW OF PAYA LEBAR METHODIST GIRLS’ SCHOOL (PRIMARY)’s SEXUALITY EDUCATION PROGRAMME FOR 2023**
-**

-1. Sexuality Education is delivered in a holistic manner through the school curriculum.
+4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

-1. The subjects that incorporate topics on sexuality include:
+5. The subjects that incorporate topics on sexuality include:

-1. Science
+>a.
+Science
-2. Character and Citizenship Education (CCE)
+>b.
+Character and Citizenship Education (CCE)